-The dense forest, on the other hand, has little to offer to your panoramic-vistas-thirsty eyes.
+The dense forest, on the other hand, has little to offer to your panoramic-vista-thirsty eyes.
 The occasional boulders and footbridges interrupt the straightforward patterns of the trail.
 From time to time, you may encounter elk, bears, chipmunks, and other wildlife along the forested section of the Lake Haiyaha Trail.

 Right before you reach the lake, the large boulders slow you down once again.
 The trail gets lost among the massive rocks.
 All you can do at this point is to scramble over them.
-Lake Haiyaha sits right on the other side of this barricade area, marking the successful completion of this section of the hike.
+Lake Haiyaha sits right on the other side of this barricaded area, marking the successful completion of this section of the hike.

 Ending Lake Haiyaha Hike